 Network, Network, Network

 Network with professionals who can vouch for you whenever you have the chance.
-It is only natural that the hiring manager will be likely to favor a candidate that has been vouched for by a mutual connection.
+It is only natural that the hiring manager will be likely to favour a candidate that has been vouched for by a mutual connection.
 Keep your networks fresh.

 Looking for a new job does not have to be a painful process.
 Be honest and open during interviews and you will be likely to end up at the right decision about which offer to take!